activeloopai/deeplake/README.md

 Getting started guides, examples, tutorials, API reference, and other useful information can be found on our [documentation page](http://docs.activeloop.ai/?utm_source=github&utm_medium=repo&utm_campaign=readme).

 ## 🎓 For Students and Educators
-Deep Lake users can access and visualize a variety of popular datasets through a free integration with Activeloop's Platform.
+Deep Lake users can access and visualize a variety of popular datasets through a free integration with Deep Lake's App.
 Universities can get up to 1TB of data storage and 100,000 monthly queries on the Tensor Database for free per month.
 Chat in on [our website](https://activeloop.ai): to claim the access!

 ## 👩‍💻 Comparisons to Familiar Tools